 which has the unique solution $A_{0}=\frac{1}{2}$.
 Thus the unique solution to the unperturbed problem is

 where $z+(\ast)$ means $z+z^{\ast}$.
 This is a very common notation.

-We want to find a perturbation expansion for the solution of the perturbed problem, starting with the solution $y_{0}$ of the unperturbed problem.
+We want to find a perturbation expansion for the solution to the perturbed problem, starting with the solution $y_{0}$ of the unperturbed problem.
 The simplest approach is to use an expansion of the form

-We now as usual insert (\ref{Eq3.41}) into the perturbed equation (\ref{Eq3.36}) and expand
+We now, as usual, insert (\ref{Eq3.41}) into the perturbed equation (\ref{Eq3.36}) and expand